Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 We use minecraft:main:depth to reference the depth buffer, of course, this could be set to any other render targets (other than "0" in this case, since that is our outtarget)

-It's worth noting that usually the depth buffer gets messed with by the hand rendering before spider.json, creeper.json etc can be rendered, so you can only use it in the fabulous graphics' transparency.json shader - However, Souper Secret Settings fixes this!
+It's worth noting that usually the depth buffer gets messed with by the hand rendering before spider.json, creeper.json etc. can be rendered, so you can only use it in the fabulous graphics' transparency.json shader - However, Souper Secret Settings fixes this!

 ## Using an AuxTarget